yusuketsuda/BeMAp/README.md

 # BeMAp
-BeMAp is a tool for mapping and analyzing plasmids carrying antimicrobial resistance genes on a spreadsheet.
+BeMAp is a tool for mapping and analyzing plasmids carrying the antimicrobial resistance genes on a spreadsheet.

 # Features
-BeMAp, Bird's-eye MApping of plasmids, is a tool for mappping and analyzing multiple plasmids carrying antimicrobial resistance genes on a spreadsheet.
+BeMAp, Bird's-eye MApping of plasmids, is a tool for mappping and analyzing multiple plasmids carrying the antimicrobial resistance genes on a spreadsheet.
 Outlining flowchart of BeMAp is below.

 <img src="https://user-images.githubusercontent.com/89430651/138423530-dfa53397-c8b3-4dca-aa56-9d4c8f7a6fed.png" width="400">